-Project Narrative (40 points)
+Project Narrative (45%)

-I. Project Description (30,000 character limit)
+I. Project Description - 30,000 character limit

 This section of the application should contain a description of activities that justify and describe the program to be implemented.
-The project description should include the following:
+The project narrative should include the following:

-- A. Describe the need for the project, including supporting data.
-Local data is preferable. - B. Describe the specific services, or deliverables eligible under this RFA that will be provided.
+- A. A description of the need for the project, including supporting data.
+Local data is preferable. - B. Target population and geographic area to be served. - C. A description of the specific proposed activities, including details on how these activities will meet the needs of the target population.